Statutory Deductions For Employers Kenya | Accounting Firm

 • Medical coverage provided by an employer,

-• Tax relief is designed to reduce the taxpayer’s tax burden (currently standing at Kshs 2,400 per month or Kshs 28,800 per year),
+• Tax relief designed to reduce the taxpayer’s tax burden (currently standing at Kshs 2,400 per month or Kshs 28,800 per year),

 • Meals provided to employees by the employer up to a limit of Ksh 4000 per month or Ksh 48,000 per year